Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: : A more realistic benchmark

 We now present {\BENCHMARK}, which addresses the aforementioned limitations.
-It consists of more than $25$ datasets involving up to $77$ classes, and $4$ languages.
+It consists of more than $25$ datasets involving up to $150$ classes and $4$ languages.

-\textbf{Dataset selection.} We gathered a large and diverse benchmark in terms of shift typology, tasks, and languages.
-It covers $25$ datasets in $4$ different languages (\textit{i.e.}, English, German, Spanish, and French) and classifications tasks involving $2$ to $77$ classes.
+\textbf{Dataset selection.} We gathered a large and diverse benchmark encompassing many shift typologies, tasks, and languages.
+It covers $27$ datasets in $4$ different languages (\textit{i.e.}, English, German, Spanish, and French) and classifications tasks involving $2$ to $150$ classes.
 Following standard protocol \cite{hendrycks2020pretrained}, we train a classifier for each in-distribution dataset (\texttt{IN-DS}) while the OOD dataset (\texttt{OUT-DS}) is coming from a different dataset.
-We provide a comprehensive list of the $180$ pairs we considered in~\autoref{sec:ood_pairs}.
-It is an order of magnitude larger than recent concurrent work from~\citet{colombobeyond}.
+We provide a comprehensive list of the $180$ pairs we considered in Sec.~\ref{sec:ood_pairs}.
+It is an order of magnitude larger than recent concurrent work from~\cite{colombobeyond}.